-Pastor And Wife Recovering After Vicious Beating; Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes
+Pastor And Wife Recovering After Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes In Vicious Beating

 “My parents’ hearts are so big.
 My parents’ love is overflowing,” said Destinee.
 “We don’t know why this happened, right.
 But it’s a nightmare, but blessings in it as well.”

 It’s a blessing, they say, that there has been such an outpouring of love for the couple.
-They will not be able to work anytime soon, and they have a GoFundMe page.MORE NEWS: Old Town Art Fair Joins Other Events Coming Back This Summer After Being Shuttered By The Pandemic
+They will not be able to work anytime soon, and they have a GoFundMe page.MORE NEWS: 15-Year-Old Bolingbrook Girl, Dykota Morgan, Dies 3 Days After Contracting COVID-19

 The 28-year-old alleged attacker is held on a $5 million bond and is undergoing a psychiatric evaluation.